Reinforcement learning-based adaptive time-integration for nonsmooth dynamics: Conclusions

 \section{Conclusions}

-Our study demonstrates that reinforcement learning (RL), specifically using the Truncated Quantile Critics (TQC) algorithm with a continuous action space, can effectively learn adaptive time-stepping policies for nonsmooth dynamical systems.
-More specifically, by allowing the RL agent to select time steps within a continuous range in an isolated seismic fault system with set-valued, Coulomb friction, the method generalizes well to different mesh discretizations and fault configurations, even when trained on a single element for a single slip scenario.
-This results in an efficient training procedure for rapid deployment.
+Our study demonstrates that Reinforcement Learning (RL), specifically using the Truncated Quantile Critics (TQC) algorithm with a continuous action space, can effectively learn adaptive time-stepping policies for nonsmooth dynamical systems, including but not limited to sliding mode controllers, electrical circuits, and frictional interfaces.
+More specifically, the RL-based adaptive integration exhibited a pronounced improvement in computational speed for the sliding mode controller and the electrical circuit.
+Furthermore, in an isolated seismic fault system with set-valued Coulomb friction, the method generalizes well to different mesh discretizations and fault configurations, even when trained on a single element for a single slip scenario.
+This results in an efficient training procedure for rapid deployment in various nonsmooth dynamical systems.

-Moreover, the RL-based approach outperforms traditional heuristic adaptive time-stepping methods in terms of computational speed and accuracy.
-This is particularly evident in complex scenarios like the seismic fault model, where the RL policy adapts to rapid changes in system dynamics more effectively than conventional methods.
-In particular, our approach achieved a fourfold speed-up, compared to the more conventional heuristic integration scheme.
-However, the RL-based method experienced convergence issues when some fault discretizations were encountered.
-The convergence issues were proven to be resolved via transfer learning, which also generally maintains the speed advantage, garnered from the RL-based method.
+The RL-based approach outperforms traditional heuristic and PI adaptive time-stepping methods in terms of computational speed but maintains sufficient accuracy.
+This is particularly interesting for complex spatiotemporal scenarios, such as the seismic fault model presented here, where the RL policy adapts to rapid changes in system dynamics more effectively than conventional methods.
+In particular, our approach achieved a notable speed-up compared to the more conventional heuristic integration scheme.
+However, the RL-based method failed to converge when certain fault discretizations were used.
+Finally, it was found that transfer learning does improve computational runtimes.